TARGENE/targene-pipeline/docs/src/overview.md

     - [Tweaking additional behaviour](@ref)
     - [Running negative control checks](@ref)

-Finally, a list of all TarGene's parameters is available in the [Index of the pipeline parameters](@ref).
+A list of all TarGene's parameters is available in the [Index of the pipeline parameters](@ref).

+## Outputs

+All outputs are generated in the `$(OUTDIR)` (default: `results`) directory.
+The main output file of the pipeline is the `summary.csv`, which contains all summary statistics for each parameter of interest: effect size, p-value, trait-adjusted p-value...
+Other sub-directories contain intermediate results that may still be of interest, for instance, influence curves are stored in `hdf5files/inf_curves`.